Glowing Vacuum Tube Photography

-I like to use a 30 second exposure with an ISO speed of 100 for the clearest, most grain free pictures possible.
+I like to use 30 and 60 second exposures with an ISO speed of 100 for the clearest, most grain free pictures possible.
 Most modern cameras run the ISO in "Auto" mode but they can be manually set to 100.

-I vary the camera's aperture (f-stop) setting to get the correct exposure.
-This and the focus are the only camera settings I vary during most tube pic sessions unless I want to expand the field of focus with a longer 60 second exposure and smaller aperture.
+I typically use a 30 second exposure and vary the camera's aperture (f-stop) setting to get the correct exposure.
+This and the focus are the only camera settings I change during most tube pic sessions unless I want to expand the field of focus with a longer 60 second exposure and smaller aperture.
 The Upside Down Bandmaster Reverb picture above was made using f-stop f/2.8.
 To make the glowing tubes really stand out in Tubes In a Row farther down I closed the aperture to f/10.

 Clean your tubes with glass cleaner for the clearest shots but be careful, Windex can take the markings off your precious NOS (new old stock) tubes.
 Wait for the tubes to cool down before cleaning them.
 Spray the glass cleaner on a paper towel or cloth, don't spray it directly on the tubes.

 I purposely biased my Russian 6N3C power tubes very hot to intensify their blue ion glow and add a touch of red plating for my photo sessions but if pushed too far a burning out power tube can damage amp components including an expensive transformer.

 Don't forget to connect a speaker or dummy load to a tube amplifier before powering it up.
 You can damage them if they are run with no load.